 When I was starting off as a writer, copywriting confused me.
 I heard rumors and whispers of copywriters making millions of dollars every year.
 But I was surrounded by copywriters… and they were all dead broke.

 But copywriters aren’t magicians.
 We need the right crowd to sell to.
-I could write you the best ad for beard oil you’ve ever seen.
-If you send the ad to only women, it probably isn’t going to pull.
+I could write you the best ad for a weight loss supplement you’ve ever seen.
+If you send the ad to a bunch of skinny people, it probably isn’t going to pull.

 Now… maybe you don’t know what you need.
 But you DO want to multiply sales.
 A copywriter may be able to help.
 All great copywriters know a lot about marketing.
 We have to.
 So you can hire certain copywriters to go over your business and find the holes.
-We can find new opportunities that can turn into a goldmine for you.
-Then we’ll write all the copy and set it up for you.
+We can find new opportunities and turn them into a goldmine for you.

 A lot of us prefer to do things this way.
 Because we like to control how our work gets used.
 If I look through your business myself, find the opportunities, then set up the entire advertising campaign for it… it’s going to work.
 But if I just write the copy and you show it to a list who has no interest in your product—and never will—you’ll still blame me if it doesn’t work.
 That’s why I only take on clients I know I can do great work for.

 This is THE most important part of hiring a copywriter.
 You need to understand what you have to gain.
-This is for two reasons:
+Why?
+Two reasons:

 So how can you know what you stand to gain?
 You need to use guestimation.
 Here’s an example.